Ereburg/MinimoBlog/README.md

 # Minimo
-This is my first test website that was build with Gulp.
+This is my first test website where I used Gulp for the first time.
 It includes Pug, Sass/SCSS, JS compilers and image convertors.

 ## Links
 [Link to GitHub Pages.](https://ereburg.github.io/ProductName/)